elastic/detection-rules/CLI.md

                                   Directory to export action connectors to -ed, --exceptions-directory PATH
-                                  Directory to export exceptions to -r, --rule-id TEXT              Optional Rule IDs to restrict export to -ac, --export-action-connectors
+                                  Directory to export exceptions to -da, --default-author TEXT      Default author for rules missing one -r, --rule-id TEXT              Optional Rule IDs to restrict export to -ac, --export-action-connectors
                                   Include action connectors in export